-In addition, students must complete at least 35 quarter credit hours of the total required program credits (residency or online) at a PMC college.
+In addition, students must complete at least 35 quarter credit hours of the total required program credits (residency or online) at Mid-America College of Funeral Service.

 It is the responsibility of the student to request an official transcript be sent to the College in order for transfer credit to be considered.
 Any fees associated with transcript requests are the responsibility of the student.
 Any credit or advanced placement transferred in that reduces the length of the program will reduce the cost of the total program.
 The amount of credit will be based on the current tuition and fee schedule at the time of transfer.
 Transfer credits will appear as a "TC" on the student's transcript.